statechannels/statechannels/packages/server-wallet/e2e-testing/readme.md

 All scripts are typescript files that can be run with `ts-node`.

+## Sanity Checker

+The sanity checker is a simple script that checks databases and ganache balances to make sure the correct amount of channels were created and the on-chain funds ended up where we thought.

+The main argument it accepts is the load file to use.
+The sanity checker uses this to figure out how many channels we expect to see in the database (and in what status).

+The sanity checker also checks the balance file outputed by `start-ganache`.
+It checks the destinations and contracts to perform a rough check of on-chain funds.

 ## Start Ganache

 This is similar to what we have in devtools but I wanted to avoid messing with env vars.
 It is responsible for starting ganache and deploying the contracts.

+When the script stops running it saves the balances to a file, so we can easily check the final state of the chain.

 ## Start Load Node